zaraharmon/zaraharmon.github.io/_pages/TalksPresentations.md

 ----The contribution of top-down and preceding-context cues to language production.
 (March 7th, 2022).
 Department of Hearing and Speech Sciences Seminar, University of Maryland.

-ul {padding-left: 10px;}Going down the right path: The trade-off between preceding-context and top-down cues in language use.
+ul {padding-left: 10px;Going down the right path: The trade-off between preceding-context and top-down cues in language use.
 (February 3rd, 2022).
-Department of Linguistics, University of California, Santa Barbara.
+Department of Linguistics, University of California, Santa Barbara.}

-Understanding automaticity in language.
+- Understanding automaticity in language.
 (November 17th, 2021).
 Computational Linguistics and Information Processing (CLIP) Colloquium, Institute for Advanced Computer Studies, University ofMaryland.

 Accessibility: from creativity to impairment.
 (April 15th, 2021).
 Department of Psychology Language Group, Princeton University.